jpacilo/jpacilo/README.md

 I'm an AI/ML practitioner with a bias towards action than blind perfectionism.
 I am based in 🇵🇭 where it's mostly 🌤️ or 🌧️.
 Outside development work, I play sports 🎾 and take pictures 📸 in my free time.
 I'm best reached via [email](joshuaacilo.13@gmail.com) for anything interesting.

-- 🎓 I am part of the pioneer batch of the AI program at UP Diliman, where I am currently studying MEng in Artificial Intelligence.
+- 🎓 I am part of the pioneer batch of the AI program at UP Diliman, where I am currently studying MEng in Artificial Intelligence
-- ⛴️ I have worked with a supply chain tech startup in US, where I was involved in building and experimenting with doc AI solutions for the global trade.
+- ⛴️ I worked with a supply chain tech startup in US before, where I was training doc AI models for paperworks in global trade.
 - 📡 I have worked with a telco company in PH, where I was involved in delivering a wide plethora of tabular and geospatial ML problems in the telco space.

 <!--